-The approval of the 2022 Plan requires the affirmative vote of the holders of a majority of the shares of common stock voting on the matter.
+The approval of the amendment and restatement of the 2022 Plan requires the affirmative vote of the holders of a majority of the shares of common stock voting on the matter.
 Abstentions and "broker non-votes" will have no effect on the outcome of this proposal.